jpadams/puppetrunner/README.md

 puppetrunner
 =======
+Updated for PE 2015 and beyond.
+Works on *nix and Windows.
+To use, add this module to your Puppetfile and then classify the master and all agents that you want to control with the `puppetrunner` class.

-Allow you to run puppet agent -t on remote machines with --detailed-exitcodes https://docs.puppet.com/puppet/latest/reference/man/agent.html#OPTIONS
+MCO plugin that allows you to run puppet agent -t on remote machines with --detailed-exitcodes https://docs.puppet.com/puppet/latest/reference/man/agent.html#OPTIONS

 Here's are some examples of a script, let's call it `run.sh`, that could drive this: